jupyterhub/jupyterhub/docs/source/reference/server-api.md

 : the server's name.
 Always the same as the key in `servers`

 ready
 : boolean.
-If True, the server can be expected to respond to requests at `url`.
+If true, the server can be expected to respond to requests at `url`.

 pending
 : `null` or a string indicating a transitional state (such as `start` or `stop`).